This course is open for applications.

 Why study engineering?

-There is always high demand for graduates who understand engineering problem-solving and have a solid understanding of multi-disciplinary projects.
+There is always a high demand for graduates who can grasp engineering problem-solving and have a solid understanding of multi-disciplinary projects.
+And with opportunities at some of the biggest names in engineering on your doorstep, you'll be in a perfect position to take the next step in your career on graduation.

 Why UWE Bristol?

 Study manufacturing subjects such as mechanical design, manufacturing systems, alternative energy, operations and quality management, and automated manufacture.
-Or study electronics subjects like robotics, signal processing, computer networks and embedded systems.
+Or choose electronics subjects like robotics, signal processing, computer networks and embedded systems.

-Get an inside track on the industry ideas and career options at presentations from visiting professionals.
+Get an inside track on industry ideas and career options at presentations from visiting professionals.
+You'll graduate ready for a career of exploring, driving innovation and finding ways to change the world for the better.

 Where can it take me?